 1. President's Honor Roll and Dean's List

-The President's Honor Roll contains the names of students who have earned a GPA of 4.0 and honorees receive certificate from the President congratulating them on their achievement.
-The Dean's List, contains the names of students who have earned a GPA between 3.5-3.99 and awardees get a letter from the Provost.
+The President's Honor Roll contains the names of undergraduate students who have earned a GPA of 4.0.

+The Dean's List contains the names of undergraduate students who have earned a GPA between 3.5 - 3.99.